muschellij2/RIP_SlideDeck_2013/RIP_2015_Dec/Job_Talk_2016Jan07.md

 - We can segment ICH volume from CT scans
     - **Incorporate variability of estimated volume**
+- We can create population-level ICH distributions
+    - **Uncertainty measures of this**
 - Voxel-wise regression can show regions associated with severity
     - **Validate these regions (MISTIE III)**
     - **Scalar on image regression**